-Wildlife crime, in general, is a low-risk, high-reward activity with relatively low risks of detection and sanctions being insignificant compared to the profit.
+Wildlife crime tends to be high-reward activity with relatively low risks of detection and sanctions being insignificant compared to the profit.
 Consequently, wildlife crime, more specifically illegal logging and wildlife trafficking, is often linked to organised crime groups and can be a ‘hotbed’ of corruption.
 The United Nations Convention against Transnational Organized Crime and the United Nations Convention against Corruption are the relevant international instruments in this field.
-In addition, the United Nations Office on Drugs and Crime supports States to prevent, identify, investigate, prosecute, and adjudicate crimes, including wildlife crime.
+The United Nations Office on Drugs and Crime supports States to prevent, identify, investigate, prosecute, and adjudicate crimes, including wildlife crime.

 Other international treaties protecting biodiversity and natural heritage